 Summer internships are open to Community College Undergraduates including:

 - Graduating high school seniors who have been accepted but not yet started college

 - Students who are enrolled in Spring semester classes and who will return to Fall classes

 - Students who will complete their community college experience by Spring and who will transfer to a 4-year university in the fall

 - Students must be planning to transfer to a 4-year college or university after their community college experience

-- Students must be enrolled in one of seven Colorado community colleges: Colorado Mountain College; Lamar Community College; Northwestern Community College; Northeastern Community College; Otero Junior College; Southwest Community College; Trinidad State Junior College
+- Students must be enrolled in one of seven Colorado community colleges: Colorado Mountain College; Lamar Community College; Northwestern Community College; Northeastern Community College; Otero Junior College; Pueblo Community College; Trinidad State Junior College

 - Students must be at least 18 years of age by the first day of the program